 - Creating support networks through peer mentoring to prevent feelings of isolation and despair.

 - One-to-one support from community workers throughout to make sure our help is adapted to each individual.

 Our ‘Hand-in-Hand’ project prevents ‘at risk’ children from turning to the streets, by supporting Mothers’ cooperatives in Lusaka.

 - Vulnerable mothers are encouraged to form self-help groups in their communities.
 Members receive training on financial management and business skills from local staff.
 The staff monitor their progress and help mothers use their profits to provide for their children.
 Members also learn skills in household management, gardening, family nutrition and hygiene.

 - Each week, each group member pays approximately £2 into a general pot, which also contains ‘seed money’ that we’ve contributed to help get each scheme off the ground.
 The general pot is split between group members, usually as capital for small businesses.
 The loan is then repaid with interest back into the general pot.

 - The process rotates amongst all the group members until everyone has received a loan.
 After six months the balance is divided equally between the 25 members and the process repeats.

 This intervention has been impacting families and their children for the past 10 years, recently receiving national recognition and the endorsement of the Zambian First Lady.
-Our local charity partner Mothers For Change has also partnered with Indo-Zambia Bank, which contributes to the seed capital and has previously conducted extra business and finance training for the mother self-help groups.
 More recently, three groups have worked together to buy equipment to set up a sausage-making business.